miracl/trust-sdk-flutter-wrapper/README.md

       ```

       Call this method after the deep link is handled in the application.
-      Guide for handling deep links could be found
+      You can find a guide for handling deep links
       [here](https://docs.flutter.dev/ui/navigation/deep-linking).

    - [Email Code](https://miracl.com/resources/docs/guides/built-in-user-verification/email-code/):